lambda-orm/lambdaorm/doc/wiki/home.md

 # λORM

-λORM goes beyond being an ORM library for Node.js.
+λORM goes beyond being an ORM library.

 In addition to being consumed as a Node library, it can also be consumed as a command line interface (CLI) and as a REST service.
 This facilitates its consumption from different programming languages.